In this article:

 When this procedure is finished, the doctor will check for any tears that occurred during your birth and repair them if necessary.
 Finally, they will put a catheter in your bladder as you will not be able to feel when you need the toilet or get up to go for around 4-6 hours.

 In rare circumstances, your placenta is abnormally stuck to the inside of the uterus and is very difficult to remove.
 This results in a high risk of heavy bleeding, and a senior obstetrician will be involved in your care.
 Once your placenta is removed, it is possible that your womb will still not contract adequately and you will continue to bleed.
-This rare situation, known as postpartum haemorrhage is rare and can be treated, although be assured that the majority of women who need a manual removal of placenta require no further treatment.
+This rare situation, known as postpartum haemorrhage, can be treated, although be assured that the majority of women who need a manual removal of placenta require no further treatment.

 Whether you have a physiological or active third stage, or whether your placenta is delivered vaginally, by manual removal or during caesarean, it is important that your placenta is checked to confirm it is complete.
 During a caesarean or manual removal, the doctor can also check the inside of your uterus directly to ensure no pieces of placenta remain.
 Retained placental tissue (also called a partially retained placenta) will cause bleeding and infection in the days and weeks after delivery.
 If your bleeding seems heavier than expected after birth or smells offensive, or if you start to feel unwell, contact your midwife, GP or Maternity Assessment Centre.
 They will perform a swab test to check for infection and are likely to start antibiotics.
 If it persists, you may need an ultrasound scan, and if this shows some placental tissue inside the womb, you will need a short operation to have this removed.